mrd0x/EvilSelenium/README.md

 `/autorun` - I pre-built credential stealer templates for common websites.
 I'll continue to add more.

-`dynamicid` - Provide the login URL along with the username input field's ID and password field's ID.
+`/dynamicid` - Provide the login URL along with the username input field's ID and password field's ID.
 This is equivalent to document.getElementById().

-`dynamicname` - If the fields don't have IDs, provide the fields' name values.
+`/dynamicname` - If the fields don't have IDs, provide the fields' name values.
 It will pick the first index of the name values.
 This is equivalent to document.getElementsByName()[0].value.

-`dynamicname2` - Provide the fields' name values along with their index position.
+`/dynamicname2` - Provide the fields' name values along with their index position.
 This is equivalent to document.getElementsByName()[x].value.

 # Cookies Module